Global travel

 Accessible destination round up – Japan edition

-By Jennifer Allen Traveling to Japan with a wheelchair can feel overwhelming.
+Traveling to Japan with a wheelchair can feel overwhelming.
 Figuring out where you can and cannot go is hard enough when you can research in your own language and time zone, not to mention making follow-up calls to confirm accessibility needs.
-We packed a lot into two busy […]

 ABOUT ANN ARBOR, MICHIGAN

-Welcome to Ann Arbor, Michigan!
-You are invited to experience a mix of energy and charm in this bustling college town filled with art, entertainment, great food, nature, and vibrant local culture.
-As the first Wheel the World Verified Destination in the state, visitors with physical, cognitive, or invisible disabilities can explore […]
+As the first Wheel the World Verified Destination in the state, visitors with physical, cognitive, or invisible disabilities can explore the Ann Arbor area with confidence.

 Oregon is the first Accessibility Verified State

-By Phoenyx Powell When Travel Oregon invited me out for their Accessible Oregon FAM trip, I knew it’d be special — but I didn’t realize I’d be watching a piece of travel history in motion.
-Oregon just became the first state to be officially Accessibility Verified by Wheel the World, and I […]
+When Travel Oregon invited me out for their Accessible Oregon FAM trip, I knew it’d be special — but I didn’t realize I’d be watching a piece of travel history in motion.